esdcskp-edscpcs/skp/_guides/mf-fortify-wi-integration-with-ado.md

 2. A WebInspect project
 3. A WebInspect scan template

-:warning: All three preriquisites are needed.
-If you are missing one of those you should contact ESDC IT Security
+:warning: All three prerequisites are required.
+If you are missing one of those, you should contact ESDC IT Security.

 ## Description

 Scans are done outside of the pipeline agent by WebInspect itself.
-The pipeline agent is mostly used to do call to the server APIs.
+The pipeline agent is mostly used to do calls to the server APIs.

-The pipeline concist of shell commands.
-The first one is doing the authentication with the WebInspect server, if you need or forgor your credential, you should contact IT Security.
-The second one ask WebInspect to perfome a scan on your application.
+The pipeline concists of shell commands.
+The first one allows the authentication with the WebInspect server, if you need credentials or forgot them, you should contact IT Security.
+The second one asks WebInspect to perfom a scan on your application.

 ## Configurable Variables